Our Legal Assistance Referral Scheme (LARS)

 You must cooperate with LARS at all times.
 Some of the information we seek may be private and confidential, but we need it to do our job.
 You should be prepared to find a solicitor if we think it is necessary.

 When we can't help you

 There are many factors that LARS has to consider.
 We cannot help you if you are eligible for legal aid – our scheme is not a substitute for legal aid.
 We cannot help you if the Legal Aid Commission of New South Wales or another legal assistance scheme has already declined your request.
-We will need to know why your application was declined.
 If it was because your matter has no reasonable prospects of success, we can’t help you.
 Nor can we help you if your matter relates to, or arises from, certain types of cases, such as personal injury, medical negligence, a neighbourhood dispute or an apprehended violence matter (AVO).